Compcode1/key-vault-zero-trust/README.md

 * Step 1: Formulate a unified telemetry search string to link sign-in timestamps and Key Vault secret extractions into a scannable dashboard format.
 * Step 2: Execute an intentional failure test by mutating your Key Vault Access Policy or Azure RBAC role to confirm the logging engine immediately catches unauthorized secret access blocks.

+# Lab Summary: Secure Secret Extraction via Passwordless OIDC

+## The Big Picture (What We Actually Did)
+We connected a GitHub code repository directly to an Azure Key Vault so that an automated script could log in, pull a secret, and leave a secure audit trail—all without using a single password, client secret, or certificate.

+At first glance, cloud security looks incredibly complicated because there are dozens of screens, different admin centers, and massive strings of random numbers (IDs).
+But underneath the surface, it is highly repetitive.
+Once you understand that you are just proving identity and granting permission, the steps become predictable.

+---

+## The Plain-Talk Step-by-Step

+### 1. Separating the Control Rooms (The Portals)
+We cleared up a major pain point by separating our workspace into two distinct areas:
+*   **The Microsoft Entra Admin Center:** The "ID office" where we manage digital identities and application permissions.
+*   **The Azure Portal:** The "factory floor" where actual infrastructure resources (like Resource Groups and Key Vaults) live.

+### 2. Gathering the Digital Coordinates (The IDs)
+To make two different platforms (GitHub and Azure) talk to each other, we collected three specific coordinates to ensure our script knew exactly where to go:
+*   **Tenant ID:** The unique address of your entire corporate Microsoft identity directory.
+*   **Client ID:** The specific identity card of our automated bot (`app-automation-bot`).
+*   **Subscription ID:** The billing and resource boundary where our actual target assets are deployed.

+### 3. Establishing the "Handshake" (Workload Identity Federation)
+Instead of typing a password into GitHub (which can be stolen), we used OpenID Connect (OIDC).
+*   We went into the **Entra Admin Center** and told our bot account: *"If a script requests access, and it proves it is running inside the specific GitHub organization `Compcode1` and the specific repository `key-vault-zero-trust` on the `main` branch, trust it."*
+*   When Entra ID strictly blocked our first attempt, we looked at the logs, realized the repository name had changed from a previous project phase, updated the string, and the handshake cleared perfectly.

+### 4. Running the Pipeline & Verifying the Telemetry
+*   With the trust link built, we triggered the automation script inside **GitHub Actions**.
+*   The script successfully knocked on Azure's door, used the passwordless handshake to authenticate, reached into the Key Vault, and pulled the secret (`secret-sgt`) safely.
+*   The system successfully masked the raw secret values in the logs (`***`) to protect the data plane, while leaving a clean telemetry trail in the Log Analytics Workspace.

+---

+## The Takeaway
+Cloud security architectures look like a maze, but they are just digital plumbing.
+You map the IDs, align the names case-by-case, and establish a clear relationship between the **Identity** (Entra ID), the **Runner** (GitHub), and the **Target** (Azure Key Vault).